cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 all practical purposes, OWL 2 is the _de facto_ source for all predicates in IrishGen even if they are declared with an RDFS URL.

-The curators have modified various publically avaliable ontologies and created a few of their own to more accurately model the situation in the medieval Irish genealogical source material.
-For instance, the curators created the idea of `PopulationGroup` which are fairly common entities in the geneaologies and the ability of persons to be ancestors or decendants of these groups (for implementations of these predicates and other predicates see the [Early Irish Relationships Ontology](https://github.com/cyocum/irish-gen/blob/master/earlyIrishRelationship.ttl)).
+The curators have modified various publicly available ontologies and created a few of their own to more accurately model the situation in the medieval Irish genealogical source material.
+For instance, the curators created the RDF class: `PopulationGroup`.
+Population Groups are fairly common entities in the genealogies and the ability of persons to be ancestors or descendants of these groups (for implementations of these predicates and other predicates see the [Early Irish Relationships Ontology](https://github.com/cyocum/irish-gen/blob/master/earlyIrishRelationship.ttl)).

 Ontologies allow new predicates to be added and thus new things to be